-- "Men and women are more alike than they are different." - "Gender differences will always exist."
+- "People of different gender/sexual orientation are more alike than different." - "Gender differences will always exist."

-Statements that get at sexuality identity and preferences:
+Statements that get at sexual orientation and preferences:

 - "People can choose what sexual preference they have." - "A person should be able to love and marry a person of any gender/race legally."